k4u5h1k/SortViz/README.md

 Sorting visualizer with python, matplotlib and flask

 # Usage
-- If `ffmpeg -version` does not give output in the terminal, get [ffmpeg](https://www.tecmint.com/install-ffmpeg-in-linux/)
+- If `ffmpeg -version` does not give output in the terminal, get [ffmpeg](https://www.tecmint.com/install-ffmpeg-in-linux/).
-- Run python3 main.py and access the prompted url
+- Run python3 main.py and the site should pop up automatically.

 # Development
 You can add your own algorithms encapsulated in the format described by any sorting script in the algos directory.